 Many private lease providers want to know whether you have a permanent or temporary employment contract.
 The same applies to expats who want to drive under private lease.
 The providers we have spoken have no problem in offering private leasing to people with a temporary employment contract.
 In the event that the employment contract ends earlier than the private lease contract, it is necessary to ask a second person to act as a guarantor, as it were.
 This may also be a colleague or manager of the company where you work as an expat.

 As indicated at the beginning of this article, there are some operators that allow expats to enter into a private lease contract with a foreign driving licence.
+But not many and most operators will ask for a Dutch driving license.We have a partnership with ANWB, so if you are intersted in private lease, check ANWB.NL.

 Are you an expat?
 Or is one of your colleagues an expat looking for a car?
 After reading this article, you know that it is perfectly possible to start a private lease on a car.